Frank Collins (footballer)

 Francis Joseph Collins (10 May 1893 – ?), was an Irish footballer who briefly played as goalkeeper for Celtic during the 1920s.
 Collins was a dual internationalist and played for both Ireland teams – the IFA XI and the FAI XI.
 He was born in Dublin, Ireland.

 Club career

-Collins first came to prominence while playing junior football with Jacobs and was subsequently spotted by Celtic while playing for Ireland Juniors.
+Collins first came to prominence while playing junior football with Jacobs from about 1918 onwards and was subsequently spotted by Celtic while playing for Ireland Juniors.
+His relatively late rise to prominence can be explained by his service during the First World War with the Royal Army Medical Corps and a subsequent serious injury he received while serving in France.
 In May 1921 he joined Celtic in time for an end-of-season match in Paris against Cercle Athlétique.
 The following season Collins provided cover for regular goalkeeper Charlie Shaw, making his Scottish League debut in a 4–0 win against Dumbarton on 6 September 1921.
 At the end of the season however, Celtic made Collins available for transfer, and he returned to Jacobs to play in the newly formed League of Ireland.
 While with Jacobs, Collins also represented the League of Ireland XI.
 He remained with the Dublin club until they left the League of Ireland in 1932.